jexxa-projects/JexxaTemplate/README.md

 # JexxaTemplate
-This template can be use to start your own Jexxa application
+This template can be used to start your own Jexxa application

 ## Requirements
 * Java17 installed